Kalighat painting: History

-Now, after having migrated to the Kalighat region, these artists, faced with the challenge to speed up their pace of production, and under the influence of different art forms around them, substituted their usual long linear, narrative style with single frames of chouko (square) pat showing one or two figures, eliminated unnecessary details, left the background plain and simple, and used a basic colour palette, thereby evolving in due course of time the intrinsic features of the Kalighat genre.
+Now, after having migrated to the Kalighat region, these artists, faced with the challenge to speed up their pace of production, and under the influence of different art forms around them, substituted their usual long linear, narrative style with single frames of chouko (square) pat showing one or two figures, they also eliminated unnecessary details, left the background plain and simple, and used a basic color palette, thereby evolving in due course of time the intrinsic features of the Kalighat genre.
 They were aided by the import of mill-made paper and readymade paints from Britain.
-These artists no longer had to travel to audiences, for now potential buyers came to them; and their way of conducting business changed as they became sellers of the hard copies of their works, instead of entertainers who earlier used to perform their piece.
+These artists no longer had to travel to audiences, for now potential buyers came to them; and their way of conducting business changed as they became sellers of their works, instead of entertainers who earlier used to perform their piece.
 Hence, there was a complete shift in their style and perspectives from their rural days once they migrated and settled in the city from the mid-eighteenth century onwards.
 This "basic imperative of producing pictures cheaply, quickly, and in vast numbers to cater to the growing market of the city" served as the major motivation behind the changes in form and format of these paintings as has been pointed out by scholars from W.G.
 Archer to Tapati Guha-Thakurta and Jyotindra Jain, until recently.
-These artists would set up stalls and their settlements around the main shrine of Kali, and along the ghat of the Buriganga, also known as the Adi Ganga, referring to a canal which diverges from the Ganges.
+These artists would set up stalls and their settlements around the main shrine of Kali, and along the ghat of the Adi Ganga, referring to the old abandoned riverbed flowing beside the temple premises which was the ancient course of the Ganges.

 However, notable art historian and museologist Jyotindra Jain holds a different view about the Kalighat artists.
-He notes that there are “certain inherent correspondences between Kalighat paintings and the traditions of making and painting clay figures, or painting storytellers’ scrolls by the patuas, or between the sutradhar carpenters’ sketches and wood carvings” suggesting that the potters, carpenters and stoneworkers, the traditional craftsmen of Bengal, were also associated with the creation of the paintings apart from the patuas.
+He notes that there are “certain inherent correspondences between Kalighat paintings and the traditions of making and painting clay figures, or painting storytellers’ scrolls by the patuas, or between the sutradhar carpenters’ sketches and wood carvings”. suggesting that the potters, carpenters and stoneworkers and the traditional craftsmen of Bengal were also associated with the creation of the paintings apart from the patuas.

-Not just with the local inhabitants and pilgrims, these paintings which were “perfect — easily portable and concise enough” were carried back home as ‘oriental’ or ‘exotic’ souvenirs by foreign travellers, colonial masters and Europeans who visited the city during this time.
+Not just with the local inhabitants and pilgrims, these paintings which were “perfect" and "easily portable and concise enough” were carried back home as ‘oriental’ or ‘exotic’ souvenirs by foreign travelers, colonial masters and Europeans who visited the city during this time.
 John Lockwood Kipling, the father of Rudyard Kipling, had in his collection some 233 paintings, which were donated by his son to the Victoria and Albert Museum in 1917.
 These paintings also found a market among the working classes and the merchants from different parts of the country.
 Consequently, the market for the Kalighat paintings flourished in the nineteenth century.